Cook smarter

 Enzymatic breakdown.
 Flour enzymes (amylase and protease) work continuously, converting starches to sugars and proteins to amino acids.
 These contribute to flavor, browning, and a more tender crumb.

 Yeast activity.
 Even at fridge temperatures, yeast doesn't stop completely.
 It just slows to about 10-15% of its room temperature rate.
 This slow activity produces CO₂ for lift, plus ethanol and organic acids for flavor.
-The sugars released by enzymatic activity also fuel the Maillard reaction during baking, contributing to that deep golden crust.
+The sugars released by enzymatic activity also fuel the Maillard reaction during baking, which gives you that deep golden crust.

 Gluten relaxation.
 Long rest periods let the gluten network relax, making the dough much more extensible.
 This is why overnight dough stretches so much more easily than freshly made dough.